ishiksaxena/website/README.md

 # Cafeteria Website

-A cafeteria website made as an inspo for college cafeteria in chitkara uni punjab.
+A cafeteria website made as an inspo for college cafeterias in real world.